Interested in Improving Your Community?

 Join Hall Government.
 Each residential complex has elected officers and voting delegates known as a hall association.

-If you're interested in a way to actively voice your opinions about facility improvements, room and board rates, and Residential Life policy, then Hall Government might be the route to pursue.
+If you're interested in a way to actively voice your opinions about facility improvements, room and board rates, and Residential Life policy, then Hall Government might be the place for you.

 The officers and delegates of each hall association discuss issues in their respective complexes at meetings open to any and all residents of the complex.
 Representatives of each complex then report back to the Residence Hall Association (RHA), the governing body over all of the residential living areas.